 The investment limit for banking companies in non-financial services companies as per the Banking Regulation Act, 1949, as amended (the "Banking Regulation Act"), and the Master Direction-Reserve Bank of India (Financial Services provided by Banks) Directions, 2016, is 10.0% of the paid-up share capital of the investee company or 10.0% of the banks' own paid-up share capital and reserves, whichever is less.
 Further, the aggregate equity investment in a non-financial services company including overseas investments cannot exceed 20.0% of the bank's paid-up share capital and reserves.
-A banking company may hold up to 30.0% of the paid-up share capital of the investee company is engaged in non-financial activities in which banking companies are permitted to engage under the Banking Regulation Act.
+A banking company may hold up to 30.0% of the paid-up share capital of the investee company with the prior approval provided that the investee company is engaged in non-financial activities in which banking companies are permitted to engage under the Banking Regulation Act.